Middle School (Grades 7-8)

 English & Language Arts

-English and Language Arts are entwined with all aspects of the middle school program and are also studied as distinct curricular areas.
+English and Language Arts are entwined with all aspects of the Middle School program and are also studied as distinct curricular areas.
 The core of our program is the Writers-Readers Workshop.
 Significant, regular time is dedicated each week to meaningful writing and self-selected reading.
 The workshop approach allows students to choose topics and books that they are invested in.
 Through mini-lessons, sustained work time, conferences, and discussions, students learn specific strategies to become better readers and writers.

 Reading selections will often be what students choose for themselves but at times will also include book groups and whole-class assignments that relate to topics or themes we are studying.
 Similarly, writing genre or topic will often be individually selected, but students will have plenty of practice with various types of essays, poetry, memoir and short fiction.